 13. Guided journeys

 A guided journey is not considered Supported because the term does not apply to the guide.
 However the apportioning of planning, skill and risk is often vastly different between client and guide and this must be acknowledged when promoting and immortalising a journey.
 Clients are beholden to the same code of integrity as non-guided adventurers and guides.

 Indiscriminate killing or harassment of animals during a polar journey is unacceptable and not tolerated by PECS.

 All animals in Antarctica are protected.
-Killing Antarctic wildlife is illegal and may result in prosecution and permits enforce visitor behaviours around wildlife.
-You must be familiar with the obligations of your permit.
+Killing Antarctic wildlife is illegal and may result in prosecution.
+Permits enforce visitor behaviours around wildlife, you must be familiar with the obligations of your permit.